SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 Combined Batch Fit Mode
 -----------------------

-Batch mode does not allow for multiple models.
-In other words in batch mode all the data sets must be fit with single model and set of parameter.
-At times there may be a shape change occuring in the series that requires changing the model part way through the series.
-In this case set up two batch fit pages following the instructions in :ref:`Batch Fit Mode`.
-However *be careful!* each time a batch fit panel runs fit it will overwrite the table of values.

-However there may be occassion when one wants to run these two (or more) batch fits and then plot one of the common parameters (e.g. radius of shere and eventually cylinder).
-In this case the Combined Batch Fit can be used.
-Similarly to the Simultaneous Fit page a new page will appear.
-In this case, instead of a check box for each fitpage model there will be a check box for each batchpage.
-Clicking the Fit button will run each batch fit *in sequence*.
+The purpose of the Combined Batch Fit is to allow running two or more batch fits in sequence without overwriting the output table of results.
+This may be of interest for example if one is fitting a series of data sets where there is a shape change occurring in the series that requires changing the model part way through the series; for example a sphere to rod transition.
+Indeed the regular batch mode does not allow for multiple models and requires all the files in the series to be fit with single model and set of parameters.
+While it is of course possible to just run part of the series as a batch fit using model one followed by running another batch fit on the rest of the series with model two (and/or model three etc), doing so will overwrite the table of outputs from the previous batch fit(s).
+This may not be desirable if one is interested in comparing the parameters: for example the sphere radius of set one and the cylinder radius of set 2.

+Method
+^^^^^^

+In order to use the *Combined Batch Fit*, first load all the data needed as described in :ref:`Loading_data`.
+Next start up two or more *BatchPage* fits following the instructions in :ref:`Batch_Fit_Mode` but **DO NOT PRESS FIT**.
+At this point the *Combine Batch Fit* menu item under the *Fitting menu* should be active (if there is one or no *BatchPage* the menu item will be greyed out and inactive).
+Clicking on *Combine Batch Fit* will bring up a new panel, similar to the *Const & Simult Fit* panel.
+In this case there will be a checkbox for each *BatchPage* instead of each *FitPage* that should be included in the fit.
+Once all are selected, click the Fit button on the *BatchPage* to run each batch fit in *sequence*

 .. image:: combine_batch_page.png

-The batch table will then pop up at the end as before with the following
+The batch table will then pop up at the end as for the case of the simple Batch Fitting with the following caveats:
-caveats:

 .. note::
    The order matters.
-The parameters in the table will be taken from the model used in the first batch page of the list.
-Any parameters from the second and on batch pages that have the same name as a parameter in the first will show up allowing for plotting of that parameter across the models.
+The parameters in the table will be taken from the model used in the first *BatchPage* of the list.
+Any parameters from the second and later *BatchPage* s that have the same name as a parameter in the first will show up allowing for plotting of that parameter across the models.
+The other parameters will not be available in the grid.
 .. note::
    a corralary of the above is that currently models created as a sum|multiply model will not work as desired because the generated model parameters have a